zazid/zazid/README.md

-- 👋 Hi, I’m @zazid
+- 👋 Hi, I’m Zazid
 - 👀 I’m interested in Data Engineer, Design, Networking
-- 🌱 I’m currently learning Docker, Go
+- 🌱 I’m currently learning Docker, Go, Design .
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me on ...
+- 📫 How to reach me on IG : @zazid_ar, E-mail : zazidrizal@gmail.com

 <!---
 zazid/zazid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.